NCATSTranslator/Knowledge_Graph_Exchange_Registry/kgea/KGE_CLIENT_AUTHENTICATION_AUTHORIZATION.md

 #### Client Secret

-Full access to the AWS Cognito managed ID token for a user (and  its attributes) will require a server-side managed  'client secret' to select for this.
+Full access to the AWS Cognito managed ID token for a user (and  its attributes) will require a server-side managed  'client secret'.
+Click the checkbox to select for this.

 #### Using the login interface